mhw32/seeclickbuy/README.md

 ## Setup

 These instructions are for a linux machine with a GPU e.g. a lambda or runpod machine.
+You may need to customize this setup for your own machine.

 ### Download models